ASavageCabbage/PHYS203Project/README.md

 - main idea with phase is to compute the chemical potential (sort of, change in gibbs from adding
 - or removing a mole) and have system use that to get probability of bond breaking
 - bonds breaking is done by pulling/adding energy to different phases
-- everything is done with energy/mole, pressure, heat capacity assumed to be constant
+- everything is done with pressure assumed to be constant, heat capacity assumed to be constant
+- with respect to temperature
-- heat capacity is used to compute changes in entropy
+- heat capacity is used to compute changes in entropy from heat
-- salt assumed to only dissolve in water, changes in entropy due to that specific to the water class
+- salt assumed to only dissolve in water